rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

   wildcardPolicy: None
 ```

-add and commit and push the new files to the git repo
+add ,commit and push the new files to the git repo

 ```bash
 git add.